axze-az/cftal/README.md

 `-DCFTAL_CONFIG_USE_VF32_FOR_VF16=0`

 as additional cmake argument.
-The default is to calculate half precision functions using vectors of float's-
+The default is to calculate half precision functions using vectors of float's.

 The compilation to a specific ABI is requested by configuring the library with